National Social Assistance Scheme: Research and evaluation

 Recent studies of NSAP show that the social pension schemes are performing 'reasonably well' and 'levels of leakage are low and tractable'.

 A 2014 study by the National Bureau of Economic Research (NBER) concludes that "the Indian government should increase the pension amount to lower the risk of poverty among the elderly, and work to expand inclusion of the most vulnerable groups."

 Based on a study of social pensions in three states (Delhi, Haryana and Uttar Pradesh) in 2014, the World Bank makes a case for scaling up social pensions in India.
 The study raises four important points regarding expanding coverage of social pensions: "First, an expansion in coverage by adding more numbers (as Haryana has done) is likely to reduce the risk of exclusion of the poor.
 Second, expansion is unlikely to render the social pension completely regressive in its distribution or change the positive impact it has on vulnerability.
 Third, an increase in the size of the pension amount (for example, in Delhi) may not necessarily increase the incentive to cheat.
 Leakages, while present, are likely to be concentrated in particular areas and can be curbed through policy action.
 Fourth, while bribes have crept in the release of pensions, they can be curtailed through timely and direct disbursement of pension funds into beneficiaries' bank accounts."
 The study identifies the application process as the 'biggest obstacle' to expanding coverage of social pensions.

-According to a 10-state survey of social pensions in 2013, "there is strong evidence to support the fact that the money is reaching the intended beneficiaries without any major leakages ... evaluation of the scheme also brings to the fore issues related to the diminutive amount, inefficient disbursal mechanism, cost of collection and the lack of a fixed pattern of payment."
+According to a 10-state survey of social pensions in 2013, "there is strong evidence to support the fact that the money is reaching the intended beneficiaries without any major leakages ... evaluation of the scheme also brings to the fore issues related to the diminutive amount, inefficient disbursal mechanism, cost of collection and the lack of a fixed pattern of payment.
+A 2025 study examining the participation of older adults in social welfare schemes found that participation was associated with better quality of life.